Obaied/recorded/README.md

 This project is to be used as a boilerplate project for client-server apps and a reference on how to use the below libraries with Kotlin.
 Inspiration is taken from the [ribot's android-boilerplate](https://github.com/ribot/android-boilerplate/) project.

+**Note**: This is more-or-less an experiment.
+Please don't consider this architecture to be a defacto standard.
+There are many issues with it (see pros and cons section below).
+If you ask me today, I'll say that a new project would merit using the new & shiny Android Architecture Components by Google, which I'll make a sample project about, and following an activity/views only UI without any fragments, but each project is different and has different needs.
+No standard is perfect and there are many ways to reach the same conclusion in software engineering.
+So please, do criticize this project with **valid evidence** whenever possible.

 ## Libraries
 - Reactive extensions by [RxKotlin 2](https://github.com/ReactiveX/RxKotlin)
 - Dependency injection by [Dagger 2](http://google.github.io/dagger/)